Ms. Shuang Yin, Ph.D. Candidate, Department of Food Science, The Pennsylvania State University

-This is a basic course in HACCP (Hazard Analysis Critical Control Point) taught by certified instructors with extensive experience in food safety training.
-Particular emphasis is on FDA regulated food products including juice and cider, fresh-cut fruits and vegetables, baked goods, confections, snack foods, and egg and dairy products.
+Fundamentals of HACCP is a 3 day basic course in HACCP (Hazard Analysis Critical Control Point) taught by certified instructors with extensive experience in food safety training.
+Particular emphasis is on FDA regulated food products including fresh-cut fruits and vegetables (and mushrooms), juice and cider, baked goods, confections, snack foods, and egg and dairy products.
+This course is certified through International HACCP Alliance.
+This course incorporates regulations as currently proposed through FSMA (Food Safety Modernization Act).

 Venison 101 is a one-day, intensive hands-on program designed for hunters who have an interest in expanding their knowledge of deer diseases, processing venison, and preparing delicious venison for friends and family.